ProvableHQ/welcome/documentation/aleo/02_hello.md

 ### 4.3 Records

 A record is a fundamental data structure for encoding user assets and application state.
-Records are very similar to interfaces, but they have two non-optional components:
+Records are very similar to structs, but they have two non-optional components:

 ```aleo showLineNumbers
 record token: